 That was a big deal to me, because my identity has always been tied to creative side projects.
 When I lived in New York, I literally ran a side project for side projects called Side by Side, where I would invite people over to my apartment on Sundays, put on a big pot of chili, and we would work on our side projects sitting side by side.

 The realization came to me during a Grand Council.
-My coach Seisei was leading our group through The Grand Assessment exercise, and one of the categories on the assessment is intellectual curiosity.
+My coach Seisei was leading our group through The Grand Retro exercise, and one of the categories on the retro is intellectual curiosity.
 I remember giving myself a zero and thinking, “Oh man.”

 A couple weeks later I saw a tweet from Brian Chesky.